GlassAlo/CAU_NLP/README.md

 python fetcher.py --limit <> --directory <> --random <>
 ```

-3. JSON files containing game data will be created in the `games_data` directory.
+3. The files containing the summary of the games will be saved in the specified directory.

 ## Source